uber6/NotSwiftOnSecurity/README.md

 # NotSwiftOnSecurity
-Modified version of SwiftOnSecurity, in order to in depth collection to aide deliberate hunting and incident response
+Modified version of SwiftOnSecurity, in order to enable in-depth collection to aide deliberate hunting and incident response.